Welcome to the

 Click above for a list of Genetic Disorders.
 Find the disorder you need and click on it for some quite comprehensive information,

+You can also search this site for general information on how Genetic Disorders 'work'.
 Remember to use your keywords to search and use speech marks around any words that you want to stay together in your search.
-E.g. "cystic fibrosis"
+E.g. "cystic fibrosis" |

 HOW do I complete my project?
 Use steps 1-4 below: